-Example 4(b) - General insurer/ Composite insurer (Hong Kong Branch of an overseas insurance company which has obtained an Accounting Concession under Section 17(2) of the Insurance Companies-Ordinance): an auditor's report on forms (except Form HKL1) to be submitted to the Insurance Authority under Part 8 of the Third-Schedule 3
+Example 4(b) - General insurer/ Composite insurer (Hong Kong Branch of an overseas insurance company which has obtained an Accounting Concession under Section 17(2) of the Insurance Ordinance): an auditor's report on forms (except Form HKL1) to be submitted to the Insurance Authority under Part 8 of Schedule 3

-Pursuant to paragraph 4(1A)(a) of Part 1 of the Third-Schedule 3 to the Hong Kong Insurance Companies Ordinance 35 ("the Ordinance"), we have been requested to issue this report for submission by XYZ Insurance Company Limited ("the Company") to the Insurance Authority ("the IA").
+Pursuant to paragraph 4(1A)(a) of Part 1 of Schedule 3 to the Hong Kong Insurance Ordinance35 ("the Ordinance"), we have been requested to issue this report for submission by XYZ Insurance Company Limited ("the Company") to the Insurance Authority ("the IA").

-The directors are responsible for the preparation of forms in accordance with the provisions of Part 8 of the Third-Schedule 3 to the Ordinance ("the Forms") set out on pages to This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and presentation of the Forms and applying appropriate accounting policies; and making estimates that are reasonable in the circumstances.
+The directors are responsible for the preparation of forms in accordance with the provisions of Part 8 of Schedule 3 to the Ordinance ("the Forms") set out on pages to This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and presentation of the Forms and applying appropriate accounting policies; and making estimates that are reasonable in the circumstances.
 In addition, the directors are also responsible for ensuring that the Company maintains proper records at all times in accordance with section 16 of the Ordinance.